mattchutwo/MicroRAM/README.md

 ## Quick use example:

-To compile and run the program `fib.c` do:
+To compile and run the program `programs/fib.c` do:

 ```
-% stack exec compile Cprograms/fib.c
+% stack exec compile programs/fib.c
 ```

-This will create the compiled file `Cprograms/fib.micro` which you can run for 400 steps like so (notice fib takes it's argument in unary)
+This will create the compiled file `programs/fib.micro` which you can run for 400 steps like so (notice fib takes it's argument in unary)

 ```
-% stack exec run Cprograms/fib.micro 400 1 1 1 1 1 1 1 1 1 1
+% stack exec run programs/fib.micro 400 1 1 1 1 1 1 1 1 1 1
-Running program Cprograms/fib.mic for 400 steps.
+Running program programs/fib.mic for 400 steps.
 Result: 34
 ```